XCSoar/XCSoar/XCSoarV4-README.txt

 sorted by distance.
 The map window shows the vectors from the aircraft to each close landable waypoint instead of the task.

-If the active waypoint prior to aborting is in the close landable waypoint list, it will be the active waypoint in the aborted mode.
+If the active waypoint prior to the abort is in the close landable waypoint list, it will be the active waypoint in the aborted mode.
 Otherwise, the active waypoint will be the closest waypoint.
-'Close' in this sense means the waypoint with the highest arrival height.
+'Close' in this sense means the waypoint with the highest arrival height, assuming flight with zero speed ring setting.

+After a task has been aborted, the user can still switch between waypoints --- this allows the user to head towards a preferred landing site.

 Resuming a task restores the previously active task and active waypoint.